 Pasta, in theory is an easy meal, but it’s not always straightforward to make the perfect kind of pasta you’ve no doubt enjoyed in Italy.
-There are a few common errors, which if avoided will definitely improve your pasta skills.
+There are a few common errors which can lead to pasta problems but avoided them will definitely improve your pasta skills.

 Unhappy with the way your pasta turns out?
 Read our quick tips and you’ll soon get the hang of it.